AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alternates-equivalence.md

 Alternate completions—including those granted retroactively—are treated as valid completions when evaluating prerequisites.
 If a learner has **Completed via Alternate**, they are allowed to proceed with courses that require the target training.

 If an alternate completion is later revoked through retroactive incompletion, the learner may lose eligibility for courses that depend on that prerequisite.
 If learner did not start the dependent/subsequent LO, the eligibility administered by source LO will be reverted.
-If learner already started or completed dependent/subsequent LO then there will be no impact
+If learner already started or completed dependent/subsequent LO then there will be no impact.

 #### Impact on learning paths and certifications